jeeb/avisynth/distrib/docs/english/source/avisynthdoc/corefilters/fade.rst

 .. describe:: color_yuv

-    Specifies the color of the clip using YUV values.
+    Specifies the start/end color using YUV values.
 Input clip must be YUV;
     otherwise an error is raised.
 See the :ref:`YUV colors <yuv-colors>` for more information.

 .. describe:: colors

-    Specify the color of the clip using an array.
+    Specifies the start/end color using an array.
 Use this to pass exact, unscaled color values.
 If the array is larger, further values are simply ignored.